 The PCV valve is installed into the rocker cover using a quarter-turn cam-lock design to prevent accidental disconnection.
 The PVC valve is connected to the intake manifold hose using a quick connect.
+The PCV tube is swedged to the valve and fittings and is not removable.
 Because the PCV valve has locking tabs and cannot be removed from the rocker cover without the use of special removal tools, the quick connect will be disconnected first in the event vehicle service is required.
-Molded plastic lines are typically used from the PCV valve to the intake manifold.
+Molded nylon lines are typically used from the PCV valve to the intake manifold.
 The diameter of the lines and the intake manifold have been increased to 0.625" so that inadvertent disconnection of the lines after a vehicle is serviced will cause either an immediate engine stall or will not allow the engine to be restarted.
 In the event that the vehicle does not stall if the line between the intake manifold and PCV valve is inadvertently disconnected, the vehicle will have a large vacuum leak that will cause a Mass Air Flow equipped vehicle to run lean at idle.
 This will illuminate the MIL after two consecutive driving cycles and will store one or more of the following codes: Lack of O2 sensor switches, Bank 1 (P2195), Lack of O2 sensor switches Bank 2 (P2197), Fuel System Lean, Bank 1 (P0171), Fuel System Lean, Bank 2 (P0174)